33j33/design-patterns-using-typescript/abstract-factory-pattern/README.md

    know the specifics of the Concrete Factories or Products, enabling easy extension and scalability.

+#### How is it different than Factory Pattern?

+Factory pattern creates objects of one product type while Abstract Factory Pattern creates families of related objects of different product types.

+> Family: A family refers to a group of related products (e.g., PostgreSQL's
+> connection and CRUD operations or MongoDB's connection and CRUD operations).

+> Product: A product is an individual entity in the family (e.g.,
+> DatabaseConnection or CRUDOperations).

 ## Use Case Example: Data Access Layer

 Suppose you are building a data access layer for an application.
 This layer must